avindra/unix-info/src/prim/man.md

 ## Manuals

 Much information about Unix is available through it's manuals.

-Some say that the manual pages are the best place to learn about Unix.
-Some prefer [other books](./books.md).
+The manuals are sometimes included with the operating system.
+[Other books](./books.md) on the subject are available.

 * 1971: Unix Programmer's Manual
   * by [Ken Thompson](http://cs.bell-labs.co/who/ken/) and [Dennis Ritchie](https://www.bell-labs.com/usr/dmr/www/)